Wyze Thermostat Offline [Quick Ways to Fix]

 Check your Wi-Fi router’s manual to see how to prevent your security settings from affecting your Wyze thermostat connection.

-You can solve this problem by power cycling your Wyze thermostat.
-To power cycle your thermostat, switch off the breaker for 30 seconds.
-Then, turn it back on.
+To power cycle your Wyze Thermostat, go to your home’s circuit breaker box and find the breaker switch for your HVAC system.
+Switch it off for 30 seconds.
+Then turn it back on.
 Your Wyze thermostat should regain its connection after you’ve done this.

 To reset your Wyze thermostat, press the control button on the device and hold it for about 10 seconds.